nicokaiser/node-bunyan-syslog/README.md

 The output format can be set through the `format` option in the constructor.
 Available levels are:

 - "json": Default.
 Log entries are sent as JSON.
+- "short": Log the `message` as string and additional properties as JSON.
 - "simple": Only the `message` is logged as string.

 # License